 Stuart Ray Sarbacker specializes in the Comparative Study of Religion with a focus on Indic religion and philosophy.
-His work is centered on the relationships between the religious and philosophical traditions of Hinduism, Buddhism, and Jainism.
-He also works extensively on issues related to method and theory in the study of religion.
-He received his Ph.D. from the University of Wisconsin and has performed fieldwork and institutional study in India and Nepal.
+His work is centered on the relationships between the religious and philosophical traditions of Hinduism, Buddhism, and Jainism, especially with respect to the practices of yoga and tantra (both bodily disciplines and contemplative practices).
+He also works on issues related to method and theory in the study of religion, with a particular focus on religious experience and its interpretation.
+He received his Ph.D. from the University of Wisconsin-Madison and has performed institutional study and fieldwork in India, Nepal, and Japan.
 Before coming to Oregon State University, he served as a Senior Lecturer in the Department of Religion at Northwestern University, where he received the Weinberg College of Liberal Arts Alumni Teaching Award for his distinguished teaching of undergraduate students.

 His teaching focuses on topical issues in Comparative Religion and Indian Philosophy, along with broad introductory courses on World Religions, Hinduism, Buddhism, and Islam.
-He offers a range of courses on the religions, philosophies, and cultures of South Asia, including topics such as “Gandhi and Nonviolence,” “Yoga and Tantric Traditions,” “Theory and Practice of Modern Yoga,” and “Spirituality and the Environment: Green Yoga.”
-In his courses, Sarbacker utilizes innovative contemplative pedagogies that aim at bridging the gaps between academic study, self-reflection, and engagment in civic life.
+He offers a range of courses on the religions, philosophies, and cultures of South Asia, and on topics relating to spirituality and ecology and religion and technology.
+In many of his courses, Sarbacker utilizes innovative contemplative pedagogies that aim at bridging the gaps between academic study, self-reflection, and engagement in civic life.

-He is a founding member of the American Academy of Religion’s Yoga in Theory and Practice Group, and is currently serving as co-chair of the American Academy of Religion’s Mysticism Group.
-He also currently serves as co-convener of the Yoga Section of the International Association of Sanskrit Studies for the World Sanskrit Conference.
+He is a co-founder and former co-chair of the American Academy of Religion’s Yoga in Theory and Practice section, and has also served as the co-chair of the American Academy of Religion’s Mysticism section.

 His second book, The Eight Limbs of Yoga: A Handbook for Living Yoga Philosophy